 The safety and health of our employees is a top priority.
-In response to the COVID-19 pandemic, we have implemented safety protocols including clear policies to address actual and suspected COVID-19 cases and potential exposure, weekly COVID-19 testing, shift work scheduling to reduce the number of people in our facilities at a given time, requirements for the wearing of masks and for social distancing, and increased cleaning procedures.
-These protocols are designed to comply with health and safety standards as required by federal, state and local government agencies, taking into consideration guidelines of the Centers for Disease Control and Prevention and other public health authorities.
-In addition, we have provided work-at-home arrangements for employees who are able to do so.
+For example, in response to the COVID-19 pandemic, we implemented safety protocols including clear policies to address actual and suspected COVID-19 cases and potential exposure, weekly COVID-19 testing, shift work scheduling to reduce the number of people in our facilities at a given time, requirements for the wearing of masks and for social distancing, and increased cleaning procedures.
+These protocols were designed to comply with health and safety standards as required by federal, state and local government agencies, taking into consideration the guidelines of the Centers for Disease Control and Prevention and other public health authorities.
+We continue to monitor developments regarding health pandemics or other health concerns, including COVID-19, and will implement any additional safety protocols that may become necessary in the future.